 You’ll Never Stop Learning

 By becoming a Teacher, you’re devoting yourself to lifelong learning.
 With each lesson you prepare, you will be researching and discovering new things for yourself.
-You will get to dig deeply into topics you love and have the chance to boost your knowledge every single day.
+When you step into teaching, you will get to dig deeply into topics you love and have the chance to boost your knowledge every single day.

 Plus, no day will ever be the same!
 This means that there’s plenty of opportunities to develop your skills and learn from the students around you too.